immunefi-team/Bounty_Boosts/Immunefi Arbitration/29738 - [SC - Low] Missing Chainlink circuit breaker check allows ....md

     function minAnswer() external view returns (int192);
     function maxAnswer() external view returns (int192);
 }
 ```

+## Proof of concept
 ## Proof of Concept

 The following coded PoC demonstrates how a payout could be performed even if the Chainlink price oracle's circuit breaker is activated.

 Add the following import in `test/foundry/RewardTimelock.t.sol`:

 ```sol
 import { ERC20PresetMinterPauser } from "openzeppelin-contracts/token/ERC20/presets/ERC20PresetMinterPauser.sol";
 ```

 Then add the following test case to it as well: